 Step->3 You will be asked to confirm on the next pop-up window.
 Once confirmed, you will no longer receive phone calls, messages or FaceTimes from this contact.

 Step->4 You can periodically review and edit the list of numbers you have blocked by going to Settings > Messages > Blocked.

 There is also another option in iOS that merits mention in this section.

-You can also filter out iMessages from people who aren’t saved in your contacts.
+You can also filter out iMessages from people not listed in your contacts.